Deciding on the right communication channels for your business can prove a bit of a headache.

-For instance, if you're serving a worldwide audience, you'll want to look into live chat that incorporates automatic translation.
+For instance, if you're serving a worldwide audience, you'll want to look into live chat that incorporates automatic multilingual translation.

-Similarly, if you'd like to take payments through live chat to boost your remote sales, you'll also want to ensure your live chat software comes with card masking capabilities too.
-PCI and HIPAA compliance is also essential.
+Similarly, if you'd like to take payments through live chat to boost your remote sales, you'll want to ensure that your live chat software comes with card masking capabilities.

-They provide much needed support to live chat agents when live chat queues get busy, and they're also a great self-service support tool too.
+They provide much-needed support to live chat agents when live chat queues get busy, and they're a tremendous self-service support tool too.

-If a customer query isn't understood, the chatbot can then automatically escalate the interaction to live chat, bringing you one step closer to providing a seamless customer experience.
+If a customer query isn't understood, the chatbot can automatically escalate the interaction to live chat, bringing you one step closer to providing a seamless customer experience.

 Another perk gained from using chatbots as a communication channel is their 24/7 availability.

 To get the most out of your chatbot, it's a great idea to consider how you might use it to engage customers, as well as communicate with them.

-Alongside video conferencing, there’s another great use case for video as a communication channel: offering video chat for customer service.
+There's another excellent use case for video as a communication channel alongside video conferencing: offering video chat for customer service.